 - Credit for calculus and pre-calculus is not accepted.
 Credit for calculus will be granted only by College accreditation or AP exam, or on the basis of completion of a higher-level course.

-- Any kind of online/distance, tutorial, or independent study course work, including internship credit.
+- Any kind of online/distance, tutorial, or independent study coursework, including internship credit or prior learning experiences (including work experience, trainings, certifications, etc.).

 - Foreign language courses taken before Autumn Quarter 2017.
 Advanced literature or topics courses taught in a foreign language that are not available in the College may qualify.